MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs.md

 [!code-json[Manifest file](~/../_msteams-samples-hello-world-nodejs/src/manifest.json#L41-L49)]

 After updating the manifest, you should rebuild the app using `gulp` and rerun the app using `npm` as described above.
 When you rebuild your app, you will get an updated app file `helloworldapp.zip` in the `manifest` directory.
-Reload the app using this new zip file into Microsoft Teams platform.
+Reload the app using this new zip file into Microsoft Teams.

 ### Test your app with the bot